Ameerunisa19/CodSoftIntern_Iris/README.md

-CodSoft_Intern

-### Iris Flower Classification
+### CodSoft Intern: Iris Flower Classification

-Explore precise flower identification with our machine learning model for Iris classification.
-Using a dataset of 150 records, including Setosa, Virginica, and Versicolor species, our project focuses on accurate species classification based on four key measurements: sepal and petal length and width.
-Dive into the code to witness the simplicity and effectiveness of our machine learning approach.
-Train the model and unlock insights into the diverse Iris flower species.
+Step into the world of precise flower identification with our Iris Flower Classification project!

+Unlock the power of machine learning as we delve into a dataset of 150 records containing Setosa, Virginica, and Versicolor species.

+Our focus?
+Accurate species classification based on four key measurements: sepal and petal length and width.

+Dive into our code to witness the simplicity and effectiveness of our machine learning approach.

+Train the model, explore, and unlock insights into the diverse Iris flower species!